macs3-project/MACS/docs/source/docs/hmmratac.md

 Please use `macs3 hmmratac --help` to see all the options.
 Here we list the essential ones.

+## Output

+The final output file from `hmmratac` is in narrowPeak format containing the accessible regions (open state in `hmmratac` HMM).
+The columns are:

+ 1. chromosome name
+ 2. start position of the accessible region
+ 3. end position of the accesssible region
+ 4. peak name
+ 5. peak score.
+The score is the maximum foldchange (signal/average signal) within the peak.
+By default, the signal is the total pileup of all types of fragments from short to tri-nuc size fragments.
+ 6. Not used
+ 7. Not used
+ 8. Not used
+ 9. peak summit position.
+It's the relative position from the start position to the peak summit which is defined as the position with the maximum foldchange score.

 ## Essential Options

 ### `-i INPUT_FILE [INPUT_FILE ...]` / `--input INPUT_FILE [INPUT_FILE ...]`